 - Second Circuit Affirms Dismissal of Consumer Plaintiff Avila’s Challenge to the Safe Harbor She Established in Avila I

 - CFPB Proposes New Rules to Modernize Application of the FDCPA

 - A New Bright-Line Rule in New York Courts: Plead or Move, But a Borrower Can't Just Deny Standing to Challenge Foreclosure

 - New York Mandates New Consumer Protections for Relatives of Deceased Debtors

 - New York Court Slams Door on Lender's Revocation of Acceleration of Entire Mortgage Debt by Voluntary Discontinuance—but Leaves Latch Ajar

 - Consumer Plaintiff Avila Sues Using the Safe Harbor Precedent She Established in Avila Decision—and Loses

 Consumer Crossroads: Where Financial Services and Litigation Intersect

-Fernando is an active member of a New York City based running club and a finisher of the 2017 NYC Marathon.
+Fernando is an active member of a New York City-based running club and a finisher of the 2017 and 2019 NYC Marathons.

 - Journey's End Refugee Services, Inc., Former Volunteer